What Is Activated Charcoal? (How It's Made)

 Activated charcoal offers various benefits for medical and non-medical use, effectively absorbing toxins and purifying air and water.

-Types Of Activated Charcoal
+Types & Use of Activated Charcoal

 There are different types of activated charcoal, such as powdered, granulated, and capsules, each with unique benefits.